 '''

-pdfReactor.setBookletMode("A4 landscape", "1cm", PDFreactor.PAGE_ORDER_BOOKLET_DEFAULT);
+config.setBookletMode(new BookletMode("A4 landscape", "1cm", false));

 '''

-5.17 Pixels per Inch
+5.18 Pixels per Inch

 By default, lengths specified in pixels (i.e. via the CSS unit px or HTML attributes) are converted to physical lengths at a rate of 96 pixels per inch.
 With the method setPixelsPerInch this can be changed, e.g.: